 Terms of reference

 This ad-hoc group aims identifying an initial set of issues that will form the basis for future studies with respect to detailing the governance and management of e-meetings.
 The scope of the issues to be identified will make use of material identified or submitted to TSAG, by members, and in existence in other SDOs.
-NB: The actual study of the issues will occur after the next TSAG meeting (January 2022).
+NB: Further development of these issues will occur after the next TSAG meeting (January 2022).

 Parent group

-The parent group of this correspondence activity is TSAG.
+The parent group of this ad hoc group is TSAG.

 Leadership